 Women with FD may be at risk of increased pain during pregnancy because of the estrogen receptors found in FD.

 Although the term tumor may be used to describe FD lesions, these growths are benign (non-cancerous).
-Only in extremely rare cases, estimated to be approximately .4-4% of patients, do FD lesions become cancerous (malignant transformation).
+Only in extremely rare cases do FD lesions become cancerous (malignant transformation).
 These malignant tumors developed in individuals who had been radiated for bone pain; a treatment option that has been abandoned.

 The underlying cause of FD is not fully understood.
-Researchers believe that the disorder is caused by a mutation in a gene called GNAS1.
+Researchers believe that the disorder is caused by a change (mutation) in a gene called GNAS1.
 This gene mutation occurs after fertilization of the embryo (somatic mutation) and is therefore not inherited, nor will affected individuals pass the mutation on to their children.
 Affected individuals have some cells with a normal copy of this gene and some cells with the abnormal gene (mosaic pattern).
 The variability of symptoms of FD is due, in part, to the ratio of healthy cells to abnormal cells.
 Researchers do not know why these somatic mutations occur; they appear to develop randomly for unknown reasons (sporadically).